Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated each sofa through the same testing routine—laptop blocks, TV nights, gaming sessions, short naps, and hosting a couple of guests.
-We scored assembly/setup, cooling, comfort, durability (cushion recovery and stability), layout practicality (room fit and posture versatility), cleaning, and value.
+We rotated each sofa through the same testing routine—laptop sessions, TV nights, gaming blocks, short naps, and a couple of guest visits.
+We scored assembly/setup, cooling, comfort, durability (cushion recovery and frame stability), layout practicality (room fit and posture flexibility), cleaning, and value.

-To pressure-test space sharing, we also repeated a two-person evening on each sofa to see whether cushions slid, seats formed a slope, or posture got awkward over time.
+To pressure-test shared use, we also spent a full two-person evening on each sofa to see whether cushions slid, seats developed a slope, or posture got awkward as the night went on.

 RH Sofa: Our Testing Experience